KevinMarquette/kevinmarquette.github.io/_posts/2017-04-07-all-dotnet-exception-list.md

 The System.Data.SqlTypes.SqlNotFilledException class is not intended for use as a stand-alone component, but as a class from which other classes derive standard functionality.

-    throw [System.Data.SqlTypes.SqlNotFilledException]::New("The System.Data.SqlTypes.SqlNotFilledException class is not intended for use as a stand-alone component, but as a class from which other classes derive standard functionality.")
+    throw [System.Data.SqlTypes.SqlNotFilledException]::New('The System.Data.SqlTypes.SqlNotFilledException class is not intended for use as a stand-alone component, but as a class from which other classes derive standard functionality.')

 * [docs.microsoft.com](https://docs.microsoft.com/en-us/dotnet/api/System.Data.SqlTypes.SqlNotFilledException)
 * [msdn.microsoft.com](http://msdn.microsoft.com/en-us/library/System.Data.SqlTypes.SqlNotFilledException.aspx)